aaronbloomfield/ics/hws/hw-buffer.md

 - Change the assembly code to print out a string (via a `syscall`)
 - Add more assembly code to gracefully exit (also via a `syscall`)
 - View the machine code (via `objdump -d`), and work on removing all the invalid characters (mostly 0x00 bytes).

-- As a sanity check, make sure that none of the other invalid bytes are present in the machine code other than 0x00: newlines (0x0a), carriage returns (0x0d), tabs (0x09), vertical tab (0x0b), and spaces (0x20).
+#### Removing invalid characters

+As discussed in [the slides](slides/buffer-overflows.html#/how2doit), we are going to have to remove all end-of-string characters.
+There are a number of characters can cause problems: newlines (0x0a), carriage returns (0x0d), tabs (0x09), vertical tab (0x0b), and spaces (0x20).
+The real issue, however, is removing null bytes (0x00).
+The slides discuss how to do this.
+You can check your assembly subroutine with `objdump -d` to verify that these bytes do not occur.
+Once you make these modifications, recompile `shellcode_test` to make sure it still works as intended after those changes.

 #### Execution